vkhazin/cloudmigration-courseware/content/chapter-03/SystemMetricsLab.md

 * Testing procedure
-  * Form the ssh session into the tester instance access the app:
+  * From the ssh session into the tester instance access the app:
     * `curl http://<app_instance public ip or dns>:9000/`
     * On the app instance ssh session you should see a log message everytime a request is received
   * Open another ssh session into the app instance and use the `top` command to see the system metrics